 This is one of my favorite finds!
 It is a great thick, moisturizing conditioner and it is SO cheap!
 This makes it easy to buy because I go through conditioner so quickly.
 It coats my kids hair so when I’m combing through it in the bathtub it doesn’t run out while I’m combing.

-If you’re interested in what the step by step process looks like, check out how to care for mixed hair.
+If you’re interested in what the step by step process looks like, check out how to cleanse, detangle, moisturize and style mixed girls hair.